 Lake Bacalar remains one of the most beautiful hidden gems I’ve ever discovered in Mexico!
 It’s nicknamed the “Lake of Seven Colours”, because of the numerous shades of blue you’ll find here; from deepest emerald to a cyan that could make the Caribbean sea jealous!

 Although it’s definitely becoming more popular with tourists, Bacalar still feels fairly off the beaten path and is certainly not at all crowded.
-Perhaps because it’s a little out of the way.
-And at 42km long, there’s plenty of places along the shore to have a slice of this stunning lake to yourself.
+Perhaps because it’s a little out of the way (check out my guide to getting to Bacalar for more info).
+And at 42km long, there are plenty of places along the shore to have a slice of this stunning lake to yourself.

 - Boat tour of the lake to see the underwater cenote!